ryan-mcclue/musings/tower-of-knowledge.md

 Solstices mark the start of summer (longest daylight of year) and winter Equinox is start of spring and autumn (equal number of daylight and night time)

+Use caesium atoms to control when to apply an electric jolt to quartz to keep it oscillating at the same frequency quartz is piezoelectric, meaning mechanical stress results in electric charge and vice versa

+NTP (Network Time Protocol) is TCP/IP protocol for clock synchronisation.
+It works by comparing with atomic clock servers